Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: Introduction

-On the CY side, Givental's mirror symmetry theorem \cite{Gi} for the quintic three-fold sets an equivalence between the above $J$-function and the $H_{\GW}((z^{-1}))$-valued $I$-function where $H$ is the cohomology class corresponding to the hyperplane section and $q=\exp({t_0^1})$ parametrises the above line $\CC\fie_1$ (it is usually regarded as a parameter centred at the ``large complex structure point'' of the complex moduli space of the quintic three-fold).
+where $H$ is the cohomology class corresponding to the hyperplane section, $q^{H/z}$ should be read as the expansion $\exp(H\log(q)/z)$ in the cohomology ring, and $q=\exp({t_0^1})$ parametrizes the line $\CC\fie_1$ as already mentioned (it is usually regarded as a parameter centred at the ``large complex structure point'' of the complex moduli space of the quintic three-fold).
 Expanded in the variable $H$, the $I$-function assembles the period integrals spanning the space of solutions of Picard--Fuchs equation